Looking for the ultimate India packing essentials guide?

 Another must-have packing essential, these packing cubes are a smart way of keeping your clothes well organized in your backpack whilst also saving tons of space, and giving you peace of mind.
 The Space Save Packing Cubes come in three different sizes, so you can put your pants in one, and shirts in another etc. The double zipper design ensures the pack shrinks down as small as possible when filled, leaving you with plenty more bag space for all your India souvenirs and new attire.

-What can’t you bring to India?
+What should you not pack for India?
 Below are the 4 main things you absolute need to leave at the door before you depart for India:

 1. DON’T pack too many clothes